 “It’s important to Sound and Music that the composer’s voice is central to everything we do.
 We believe that by setting out these Fair Access Principles for best practice, as a sector we can work to ensure that all composers have an equal chance to participate in opportunities and to have their voices heard.
 The Fair Access Principles have been developed through a process of conversation and learning, and we want them to act as something that stimulates further conversation, improves our practice as organisations, and enables talent to flourish.”

 We're actively looking for more partners to join us in committing to these principles.
-Find out more about how to get involved by emailing Co-Head of Artist Development, Will Dutta at email@example.com
+Find out more about how to get involved by emailing our Head of Artist Development, Hannah Bujic, at: email@example.com

 Our Fair Access Principles Partners

 “PRS Foundation believes that the success of the projects we fund is driven by the diversity of..."